THE KOSCIUSZKO SQUADRON - BATTLE OF BRITAIN

 else", a definite asset in aerial combat!
 The Poles were brilliant and inventive.
 They devised new strategies for air

-fly in close formation, wing-tip to wing-tip, then turn away and charge at a third plane at break-neck speed veering off
+to fly in close formation, wing-tip to wing-tip, then turn away and charge at a third plane at break-neck speed

-just a split second before impact.
-This technique bore every resemblance to that used by any cavalry officer charging
+veering off just a split second before impact.
+This technique bore every resemblance to that used by any cavalry

-the enemy on his steed.
-It's purpose was to crowd and intimidate the enemy and make him flinch or retreat.
+officer charging the enemy on his steed.
+It's purpose was to crowd and intimidate the enemy and make him flinch

-and fire at point blank range.
-Poles carried out these maneuvers with cool and deadly reserve, and succeeded at
+again and fire at point blank range.
+Poles carried out these maneuvers with cool and deadly reserve, and

-completely unnerving German pilots.
-Another tactic involved low-level flying, where the pilot would approach the
+succeeded at completely unnerving German pilots.
+Another tactic involved low-level flying, where the pilot

 In the first week of the Battle of Britain, the Polish airmen scored an amazing number of hits, but British Command